jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_i.rst

         # else:
             return True

   still green.
-I remove the commented line and move the first two lines to the bottome
+I remove the commented line and move the first two lines to the bottom

   .. code-block:: python